Supreme Court of Lithuania: History

 The origins of the supreme court can be traced back to the Lithuanian Tribunal established in 1581, as it became the judicial branch in the Grand Duchy of Lithuania.
 The modern predecessor is the Supreme Tribunal of Lithuania (Vyriausiasis Lietuvos Tribunolas) established in the Republic of Lithuania on 28 November 1918.
 Initially, the law described the tribunal as the highest court of appeals, but it could also take cases concerning the president or any of the ministers.
 Cassation was enacted on 15 June 1921.
 A separate Appeals Chamber (Apeliaciniai Rūmai), as the court of appeals, was established in 1933 and the Supreme Tribunal became the court of cassation.

 The Supreme Court in its current form was established by the 1992 Constitution of Lithuania.
-It began the activities in 1994 when the law establishing the court came into force.
+It began activities in 1994 when the law establishing the court came into force.

 Activities

-According to the Paragraph 2 of the Article 23 of the Law on Courts, the Supreme Court shall develop a uniform case-law in the interpretation and application of statutes and other legal acts.
+According to Paragraph 2 of Article 23 of the Law on Courts, the Supreme Court shall develop a uniform case-law in the interpretation and application of statutes and other legal acts.
 A ruling passed by the court of cassation is final, cannot be appealed against and effective from the day of its adoption.

 Cases before the Supreme Court are normally heard by a panel of three judges.
 In the instances where a cassation case involves a complicated issue of interpretation or application of laws, the President of the Supreme Court, the Chairman of the relevant Division, or a panel of judges may forward the case to be heard by an extended panel of seven judges or by a plenary session of the relevant Division.